How to prune hydrangeas: follow our advice for healthy plants and stunning blooms

 How to prune lacecap hydrangeas

-Lacecap hydrangeas can be recognized by their distinct clusters of miniature, central flowers, surrounded by a border of larger-petalled blooms.
+Lacecap hydrangeas can be recognised by their distinct clusters of miniature, central flowers, surrounded by a border of larger-petalled blooms.

 They can be pruned in the same way as mopheads, as both are cultivars of Hydrangea macrophylla.
 However, lacecaps are slightly hardier.
 So, the RHS says that you can deadhead by cutting back to the second pair of leaves beneath spent flowers before they go to seed (straight after flowering).
 This will help to preserve the plant's energy.